 The rubberized back might not please everyone, but it’s every comfortable to hold and light too – plus the metal rim adds to the character of the design.

 On top of that it’s cheaper than the iPad Air 2, has a comparable UI with the new Android Lollipop 5.0 OS and is generally the tablet of choice if you want naked Android.

-It doesn’t quite have the impressive feature set of the Air 2, but it is the only one here that can come close to Apple’s prowess when it comes to benchmarking.
-It’s a cut above the current smartphone range, and as such is a good consideration for day to day browsing and the like.
+It doesn’t quite have the impressive feature set of the Air 2, but it is one of very few that can come close to Apple’s prowess when it comes to benchmarking.
+It’s a cut above much of the current smartphone range, and as such is a good consideration for day to day browsing and the like.